python-tls/tls/docs/tls-api.rst

 - pin against port and host (???)

-- sessions should probably have a .cipher_suite, .tls_version, .session_id,
+- connections should probably have a .cipher_suite, .tls_version, .session_id,
   .tls_extensions, and lots more

 - allow disabling certain options (tls versions or algorithm choices) that we